Fuchiang (Rich) Tsui, PhD, FAMIA, IEEE Senior Member

 Associate Professor of Informatics and Anesthesiology and Critical Care/Endowed Chair in Biomedical Informatics and Entrepreneurial Science

 Dr. Tsui is an engineer, computer scientist, and biomedical informatician.
-His research focuses on three areas: 1) developing methods using AI, machine learning, natural language processing, data science, data engineering, mobile health (mHealth), and signal processing for healthcare needs; 2) implementing, deploying, and analyzing real-time production systems and data warehouse; 3) supporting biomedical informatics education.
-Dr. Tsui and the Tsui Lab develop and deploy projects and support systems whose aim is to improve healthcare and address the needs of clinicians.
+His research focuses on three areas: 1) Developing methods using AI, machine learning, natural language processing, data science, data engineering, and signal processing for healthcare needs; 2) Implementing, deploying, and analyzing real-time production systems and data warehouse; 3) Supporting biomedical informatics education.
+The Tsui Lab develops and deploys healthcare AI systems aiming to improve patient care and address the needs of clinicians.

-Dr. Tsui has served as a principal investigator and a co-investigator in multiple research projects funded by the National Institute of Health (NIH), the National Science Foundation (NSF), the Centers for Disease Control and Prevention (CDC), the Department of Defense (DoD), the Defense Advanced Research Projects Agency (DARPA), and philanthropic foundation.
-He has published 100+ peer-reviewed papers and has been working in the healthcare field for more than 25 years.
-Further information about Dr. Tsui and his lab's research activities are available at https://www.research.chop.edu/tsui-laboratory.
+He has served as a principal investigator and a co-investigator in multiple research projects funded by the National Institutes of Health, National Science Foundation, Centers for Disease Control and Prevention, Department of Defense, Defense Advanced Research Projects Agency (DARPA), and philanthropic foundations.
+Dr. Tsui has published 100+ peer-reviewed papers and has been working in the healthcare field for more than 25 years.

-Dr. Tsui serves as an Associate Editor of the ACM Transactions on Computing for Healthcare, an inaugural editorial board member of the JAMIA OPEN, and an inaugural advisory board member of the advancing patient safety through technology challenge, Jewish Healthcare Foundation.
-He is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).
+Dr. Tsui serves as an Associate Editor of the ACM Transactions on Computing for Healthcare and the Journal of Medical Systems.
+He is also an editorial board member of the Journal of American Medical Informatics Association (JAMIA) and an inaugural editorial board member of the JAMIA OPEN.
+Additionally, he is an inaugural advisory board member of the Advancing Patient Safety through Technology Challenge by the Jewish Healthcare Foundation and a Senior Member of the Institute of Electrical and Electronics Engineers.

 Content Area Specialties